rebeccabapaye/DiceApp/README.md

 # DiceApp

-Application for dice rolling simulations that generates an ASCII diagram of the dice faces.
+Simple TUI (text-based user interface) application for dice rolling simulations.
+Generates an ASCII diagram of the dice faces.
 Based on source code from [this Real Python tutorial](https://realpython.com/python-dice-roll/).

 ## How It Works